Experimental design for Partially Observed Markov Decision Processes: Discretization methods

 We discretized $v_t$ onto the range $[-75,45]$ and $n_t$ onto $[0,1]$, after running a few trial versions of the model.
 Both ranges where discretized into $25$ intervals.
-Only $v_t$ is measured and it is measured noisily,

-where $\varepsilon_{t} \sim N(0,1)$.
+Only $v_t$ is measured and it is measured noisily, $ y_t=v_t +\varepsilon_{t}, $ where $\varepsilon_{t} \sim N(0,1)$.
 The observation space was discretized to the same range as $v_t$ but into $20$ intervals.
 These approximations give rise to a Partially Observed Markov Decision Process to which our methods can be applied.
-Both FOFI and POFI controls were calculated for this experiment, for the parameters $C_m$, $g_{Ca}$ and $\phi$, considered separately.
+FOFI and POFI (with $m=1$) controls were calculated for this experiment, targeting each of $C_m$, $g_{Ca}$ and $\phi$ in turn.
 The values for the parameters were set to be $C_m=20$, $g_{Ca}=4.4$, $g_l=2.0$, $E_k=-84.0$, $E_l=-60$, $E_{Ca}=120.0$, $\phi=.04$, $v_1=-1.2$, $v_2=18.0$, $v_3=2.0$, $v_4=30.0$, $\sigma =\tilde{\sigma}=1$ and $dt=1$.
 The controls range was set to be $[-1.5,6.0]$ and discretized to the set $I_t \in \{-1.5,0.0,1.5,3.0,4.5,6.0\}$.
-An example of what the control policy looks like is given in Figure~\ref{fig:morris-lecar}.
+An example of the control policy for $g_{Ca}$ is given in Figure~\ref{fig:morris-lecar} where we note that while the FOFI policy is described by the state variables $(v_t,n_t)$, the POFI policy is given in terms of observations $(y_t,y_{t-1})$.
 A simulation study was run for each of the three parameters; the system was simulated within the discretized Markov Chain framework with $100$ time steps and all schemes had 100 simulations.
 The parameter in question was estimated for each simulation using an EM algorithm.
-As a baseline comparison we also ran a simulation study using a fixed control ($I_t=1.5$).
+As a baseline comparison we also ran a simulation study using a fixed control $I_t=1.5$ corresponding to experimental protocols typically used in practice.
 The results are given in Table~\ref{morris-lecar}.
-The difference between POFI and FOFI turns out to be not very dramatic, likely due to the observations providing a great deal of information about the underlying state variables, which is when FOFI performs well.
+The difference between POFI and FOFI turns out to be not very dramatic, likely due to the observations providing a great deal of information about the underlying state variables; the scenario in which FOFI performs well; see \cite{FOFI}.
+Extending this simulation to more than $m=1$ incurred significant computational costs; \cite{FOFI} reported little difference between estimation results for fully observed systems (for which FOFI is the Fisher Information) and where $v_t$ is observed noisily, suggesting that there is little additional information to be gained from further lags.